cedi/cedi.github.io/content/authors/cedi/_index.md

   url: "https://microsoft.com"

 # Short bio (displayed in user profile at end of posts)
-bio: My work focuses on resiliency engineering by leveraging monitoring and in depth reliability analysis.
+bio: My work primarily focuses on building, designing, and maintaining highly distributed systems at large scale

 # Should the user's education and interests be displayed?
 display_education: false